dhanushba/Vidura/README.md

 Feel free to modify this template as per your project's requirements!
 An engaging README will significantly help others understand, use, and contribute to your project.

-You said:
-dont include personal detols
-ChatGPT said:
-ChatGPT
-Memory updated
-Here's a sample README file for your voice assistant project, tailored for GitHub.
-You can customize it further if needed:

 markdown
 Copy code
 # Voice Assistant